mFACE: Multilingual Summarization with Factual Consistency Evaluation: Intrinsic NLI Model Evaluation

 \section{Intrinsic NLI Model Evaluation}

-To measure the quality of our multilingual NLI model we evaluate it on the following two datasets where full results are detailed here.

-Table~\ref{tab:xnli_full} shows model accuracy when evaluated on XNLI's test set for all 15 languages, comparing our results to mT5-XXL fine-tuned on MNLI by \citet{xue-etal-2021-mt5}.
-The table shows our model achieves higher accuracy for all languages, however results are not fully comparable as we only consider binary labels (entailment/non-entailment) in our setting in comparison to three classes for \citet{xue-etal-2021-mt5} (entailment/neutral/contradiction).
+In this section we present more detailed evaluation results for our our multilingual NLI model.
+Table~\ref{tab:xnli_full} shows accuracy the on XNLI test set for 15~languages; we compare our results to the model of \citet{xue-etal-2021-mt5}; it is also based on mT5-XXL finetuned on MNLI.
+The table shows our model achieves higher accuracy for all languages, however, results are not fully comparable as we only consider binary labels (entailment/non-entailment) in our setting in comparison to three classes (entailment/neutral/contradiction) for \citet{xue-etal-2021-mt5}.

 We additionally evaluate our model on the TRUE factual consistency benchmark~\cite{honovich-etal-2022-true}.
-TRUE consists of 11 diverse datasets that include outputs of grounded text generation systems, annotated with binary factual consistency labels.
+TRUE consists of 11 diverse datasets (including the output of grounded text generation systems), annotated with binary factual consistency labels.
 Although TRUE only includes English examples, we use it for our evaluation due to its relevance to factual consistency in summarization.
 Table~\ref{tab:true_full} shows the area under the ROC curve (ROC AUC) results for all dataset in TRUE where we compare our multilingual model to T5-11B trained on ANLI~\cite{nie-etal-2020-adversarial} reported by \citet{honovich-etal-2022-true}.
-Results show that our multilingual performs on par with the baseline, where fine-tuning our model on non-English data might cause the slight decrease in performance.
+Results show that our multilingual model performs on par with theirs, while finetuning our model on non-English data causes a slight decrease in performance.